-Earned Value Management (EVM) refers to a project management tool that effectively integrates the project scope of work with a schedule and cost elements for optimum project planning and control.
+Earned Value Management (EVM) refers to an integrated management system that coordinates the work scope, schedule, and cost goals of a program or contract, and objectively measures progress toward these goals.
+EVM is a tool used by program managers to: (1) quantify and measure program/contract performance, (2) provide an early warning system for deviation from a baseline, (3) mitigate risks associated with cost and schedule overruns, and (4) provide a means to forecast final cost and schedule outcomes.
 The qualities and operating characteristics of earned value management systems (EVMS) are described in American National Standards Institute (ANSI)/Electronic Industries Alliance (EIA) Standard-748-1998, Earned Value Management Systems.
 Additional information on EVMS is available at www.acq.osd.mil/evm.

 Enterprise Architecture refers to the explicit description and documentation of the current and desired relationships among business and management processes and IT of an organization.
 It describes the "current architecture" and "target architecture".
 An EA includes the rules and standards and systems life cycle information to optimize and maintain the environment which the agency wishes to create and maintain through its IT portfolio.
 An EA must provide a strategy that enables the agency to support its current state and provides a roadmap for transition to its target environment.
 An EA defines principles and goals and sets a direction on such issues as the promotion of interoperability, open systems, publics access, end-user satisfaction, and IT security.
-The agency must support an EA with a complete inventory of agency information resources including: personnel, equipment, systems, services, and funds devoted to information resources management and IT, at an appropriate level of detail.
+The agency must support an EA with a complete inventory of agency information resources including: stakeholders and customers, equipment, systems, services, and funds devoted to information resources management and IT, at an appropriate level of detail.